Masako Hattori, Ph.D.

 Teaching Certificate, Teagle Summer Teaching Institute, Columbia University, June 2014

-SELECTIVE PROFESSIONAL EXPERIENCE AND SERVICE
+SELECTIVE PROFESSIONAL ACTIVITIES AND SERVICE

 Committee member, Willi Paul Adams Award Committee, Organization of American Historians, 2023–2027.